th2-net/th2-codec-sailfish/README.md

 The filtering can also be applied for pins with  `subscribe` attribute.

 ## Release notes

++ 3.12.0
+    + Update sailfish-core version to 3.2.1674 (fix problem with truncation of fractions of seconds in time fields)

 + 3.11.0
     + Update sailfish-utils to 3.8.0